p-harting/local-bar/README.md

 ## Credits

-### Content

-- Instructions on how to implement a resposive navigation bar was taken from the love running tutorials
+- Instructions on how to implement a responsive navigation bar were adapted from tutorials by Love Running.
-- Design for hr element was taken from [CSSTricks](https://css-tricks.com/examples/hrs/)
+- The design for the `<hr>` element was inspired by [CSSTricks](https://css-tricks.com/examples/hrs/).
-- All icons were taken from [Font Awesome](https://fontawesome.com/)
+- Icons used throughout the website were sourced from [Font Awesome](https://fontawesome.com/).
-- All fonts were taken from [Google Fonts](https://fonts.google.com/)
+- All fonts utilized in the project were obtained from [Google Fonts](https://fonts.google.com/).
-- Overlaying images with a color was done with [Stackoverflow](https://stackoverflow.com/questions/9182978/semi-transparent-color-layer-over-background-image) advice
+- Techniques for overlaying images with a color were implemented based on advice found on [Stack Overflow](https://stackoverflow.com/questions/9182978/semi-transparent-color-layer-over-background-image).
-- For responsiveness using child elements, [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/:nth-last-child) were used

-### Media
+- Responsiveness using child elements was achieved with reference to documentation on [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/:nth-last-child).
+- Implementation of positioning elements was guided by documentation on [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/position).
+- Images of drinks were generated using SDXL from [Stability AI](https://stability.ai/stable-image).
+- Responsive font size calculations were inspired by techniques outlined by Matthew James Taylor on [his website](https://matthewjamestaylor.com/responsive-font-size).
+- Root colors were defined with reference to information provided by [W3Schools](https://www.w3schools.com/css/css3_variables.asp).
+- An audio player was integrated into the website using HTML `<audio>` elements, with guidance from documentation on [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio).
+- Background music for the website was sourced from [FreePD](https://freepd.com/upbeat.php), specifically the track "Bar Brawl".
+- A custom 404 error page was created following the instructions provided by [GitHub](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site).

+## Acknowledgments